Chapter 1 : No Room at the Inn.

 Alexandrina stroked her hair.
 “Come on now, darling, try to calm down.”

-She wished she could reassure her her lycanthropy had absolutely nothing to do with her parents’ decision to have another child, but she very much doubted that was true.
+She wished she could reassure her her lycanthropy had absolutely nothing to do with her mother's pregnancy, but she very much doubted that was true.
 It might not be quite as cold as “replacing” her - she certainly hoped it wasn’t – but she doubted they’d be having this child if Lydia hadn’t been bitten.

 She felt pretty angry.
-They had a beautiful, intelligent, kind, loving daughter.
+They'd a beautiful, intelligent, kind, loving daughter.
 How could they treat her like this?
 Surely they could have predicted how this announcement, coming after months of disinterest would appear to Lydia.
 Had they even thought of her at all?

 Right now, though, what she felt wasn’t important.
-It was Lydia's feelings that were important and she was clearly devastated.
+It was Lydia's feelings that matter and she was clearly devastated.

 “I’m not going down there again, Grandma, I’m not, I can’t.”

 “I wouldn’t ask you to.
 Lie down now, have a little rest.
 You’ve had a bad shock.”